synfinatic/aws-sso-cli/docs/ecs-server.md

 with the [HTTP Client Provider]( https://pkg.go.dev/github.com/aws/aws-sdk-go-v2/credentials/endpointcreds).

+`aws-sso` can emulate this ECS service and allow any process to utilize one or more IAM roles backed by AWS Identity Center/SSO.

+One important distinction between `aws-sso` and this ECS Server, is that the ECS Server _does not have access to the SecureStore_.
+The only SSO or IAM credentials it has available to it are those you manually load into it's memory.

+## Security Considerations

+The `aws-sso` ECS Server is intended to run on hosts where a single user has access.
+The security of your IAM credentials is dependent on nobody else being able to talk to the server.
+Due to a [limitation of the AWS SDK](https://github.com/boto/boto3/issues/4188), SSL/TLS is not well supported, which means that [enabling HTTP Authentication](
+#ecs-server-http-authentication) may not be enough to protect your credentials.

 ## Starting the ECS Server

 The server runs in the foreground to make it easy to start via systemd and Docker.

-`aws-sso ecs run`
+`aws-sso ecs server`

-Will start the service on `localhost:4144`.
-For security purposes, the `aws-sso` ECS Server will _only_ run on localhost/127.0.0.1.
-You may select an alternative port via the `--port` flag or setting the `AWS_SSO_ECS_PORT` environment variable.
+Will start the server on `localhost:4144`.
+For security purposes, the `aws-sso` ECS Server will default listen on localhost (127.0.0.1) port 4144.
+You may select an alternative IP/port via the `--bind-ip` and `--port` flags.

 ### Running the ECS Server in the background